thehubdao/dcl-edit-dev-log/log/002-happy-new-year.md

 ## Zoom when in context menu

 In some cases, like right-clicking some objects, a context menu will pop up.
-This can technical be so big, that it needs to show a scroll bar and the user needs to scroll in it with the mouse wheel.
+This can theoretically be so big, that it needs to show a scroll bar and the user needs to scroll in it with the mouse wheel.
 But when scrolling in the context menu while the mouse is also over the scene view, the main scene camera would also scroll in or out.
 This should not happen and is now fixed.